AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

 * Fixed an issue with the scheduler activity generating undesired error messages during wizard configuration.
 Reverting update from NEO-11662.
 (NEO-17097)

-This build has been deprecated due to a regression.
-On September 18th, 2019, a new build has been released for hosted customers with the following fixes:

-* Fixed an issue when using the CRM Connector for Salesforce.
-(NEO-17712)
-* Fixed an index issue which could cause performance issues when sending transactional messages.

 ## Release 19.1.3 - Build 9031{#release-19-1-3-build-9031}